Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Actual Causality

 \begin{example}[\textit{pollution---causal relations}] Figure \ref{ex:formalisation_res} illustrates Example \ref{ex:duplication} sequence of events as well as the causal relations that can be established based on the proposed definitions.
-We can see that as expected, both the launching of the production of connected speakers and medicines are NESS-causes of the harm, and that these two actions are also actual causes of the potable water plant fault.
-The reader may verify that given the sequence of events in Example \ref{ex:preemption}, the only action identified as a cause of the harm is the launching of the production of connected speakers---as expected. \end{example}
+We can see that as expected, both the launching of the production of connected speakers $(prod_s,0)$ and medicines $(prod_m,0)$ are actual causes of the potable water plant fault $(fau_p,2)$ and are also NESS-causes of the harm $(d,3)$.
+Given the sequence of events in Example \ref{ex:preemption}, the only action that would be identified as a cause of the harm is the launching of the production of connected speakers $(prod_s,0)$---as expected.
+Indeed, $(prod_m,1)$ is an actual cause of $(dis_w,2)$, but given that $s_{sup}\in S^{\chi}(2)$, $s_{sup}\not\in actualEff(dis_w,S^{\chi}(2))$.
+Hence, $\forall t\in\mathbb{T}$ there is no causal chain between $(prod_m,1)$ and $(fau_p,t)$. \end{example}